BeTToH/SalesManager/README.md

 Written in Python 3.8

 To run:

     py SalesManager.py

 Profiles:

     Admins can delete and edit any sale.
     Sellers can delete and edit just their own sales.

-For Login:
-Choose one of the following usernames:
+For Login, choose one of the following usernames:

    Admin:

     Manager

    Sellers:

     Andre
     Julia
     Monica
     Robson
     Ricardo

-    All users have the same password: password.
+All users have the same password:

+    password

 Enjoy :)